 Going through a divorce is trying for everyone involved, but worrying about losing a successful business throughout the process can make matters worse.
 Business owners risk losing everything they have built during a divorce because of Arizona’s community property laws or because an owner has to raise cash.
 Without a prenuptial agreement in place to protect your business, your spouse has a stake, even if he or she did not contribute the blood, sweat, and tears that made your business a success.

 If you are having marital issues and suspect a divorce might be in your future, it’s imperative that you take action now to preserve your business.
-Below we provide some strategies you can employ so you do not have to lose your business during a divorce.
+Below we provide some strategies you can employ.

 Strategies to Preserve Your Business During a Divorce

 If you are married and live in Arizona, your business is likely a joint asset, unless you have a prenuptial agreement that states otherwise.
-The following strategies can help you to avoid losing your business during a divorce:
+The following strategies can help you to minimize financial losses during a divorce:

 Keep Impeccable Records

 If you aren’t keeping detailed financial records and you haven’t been separating business and family finances, now is the time.
 Entanglement between business and family finances is a bad practice that becomes even more difficult when divorce is involved.
 Poor record keeping creates challenges when you are trying to accurately value your business and split assets during a divorce.
 You have no chance of buying your spouse out of the business or coming to a compromise when you cannot distinguish what is what.
 Additionally, accurate and detailed records support your case in front of a judge, if you cannot reach an agreement prior to your divorce hearing.